Idered/Editr.js/README.md

 * `data-path`(optional) Path to folder with projects.
 * `data-theme`(optional) ACE Editor theme
 * `data-hide`(optional) This attribute allows you to hide elements from Editr toolbar.
 Values: `all, result, html, css, js`.
 * `data-files` List of files names separated by `;` which you want to show inside editor.
 If file name(or path) is preceeded with `!` then this file will be loaded inside editor but it won't be visible and editable.
-You an also put here paths to files e.g. `js/script.js` or 	`//cdnjs.cloudflare.com/ajax/libs/jade/0.27.7/jade.min.js`.
+You an also put here paths to files e.g. `js/script.js`.

 ### Passed in JavaScript